 Table 1.7 outlines operating expenditures by transit mode for calendar years 2005 through 2009.
 As Table 1.7 illustrates, the region spent almost \$319 million on transit operating expenditures in 2009, which is a 24-percent increase since 2005.
 Expenditures on bus service were \$286 million in 2009, or 90 percent of total transit operating expenditures in the region that year.
-Suburban transit providers' operating expenses represented approximately 10 percent of the region's total transit operating expenditures while delivering about 6 percent of the region's transit rides; Metro Transit (bus and rail) accounted for 85 percent of the region's total transit operating expenditures while delivering 91 percent of the region's rides.
+Suburban transit providers' operating expenditures while delivering about 6 percent of the region's transit rides; Metro Transit (bus and rail) accounted for 85 percent of the region's total transit operating expenditures while delivering 91 percent of the region's rides.51